AndersenLab/dry-guide/docs/quest-nextflow.md

 # Installation

 !!!
 Important
-    If you haven't already, take a look at [Quest Setup](quest-setup) for more information on how to setup your environment on Quest.
-That page has a script which can automate much of what you see on this page, although I am leaving this page here as it has a lot of detail on configuring nextflow.
+    If you haven't already, take a look at [Andersen-Lab-Env](pipeline-andersen-lab-env) for more information on how to setup your environment on Quest.

-Nextflow can be installed with [linuxbrew](quest-linuxbrew).
+Nextflow can be installed with linuxbrew or homebrew.
 Use:

 ```
 brew tap homebrew/science